Is Solar a Good Fit for Me?

 Good and tight thermal envelope?
 Check.

-Next, Ty says to consider the age of your roof before installing solar panels because placing them on an aging roof would not be a wise financial decision.
+Next, consider the age of your roof before installing solar panels because placing them on an aging roof would not be a wise financial decision.
 When it comes to installing solar panels, roofs should be less than five years old.

 Hmm.
 My roof logs in at one year past its advertised maturity of 25 years, and I’m feeling good about how well it’s holding up.
 Installing solar panels could compromise my aging roof.